 Sometimes it's hard to keep track of all the paperwork you might need.
-Below is a list of common forms for current students.
+Below is a list of common forms.
 Don't worry; if you contact our office, we can direct you to the appropriate piece of paperwork.
 Just know if you experience a problem, there might be a form that can help you fix it!